 So does this mean that you shouldn’t bother going to Paris if you only have a short amount of time?
 No!
 I don’t accept the view that if you can’t spend x amount of time in a place in order to see everything you shouldn’t go.
 Sure, a week or two or three in Paris would be much better than one day in Paris, but equally, one day in Paris is better than no days in Paris!
 My view is that it is worth going to Paris even if you only have one day or a small amount of time because whatever you can experience in that time is likely to be wonderful!

 In my opinion, there are a number of key things you’ll want to experience in Paris, no matter how long you are there – so the question is, how to fit them into 24 hours?
 Here are the highlights of this itinerary for one day in Paris:

 - The Eiffel Tower

 - World Class art at Musee de l’Orangerie

-- French Cuisine
+- Classic French Cuisine

 The Eiffel Tower